 - For the time being, please allow non-contact greetings like waving and head nods to take the place of shaking hands, fist bumps, hugging, etc.

-- The CDC recommends everyone wear a facemask, but this is not a requirement.
+- The CDC and the Elkhart County Health Department requires the use of a face covering in public, indoor spaces.
 We will get through this together.
 Remember to love each other well!

 ARE SOME PEOPLE FORBIDDEN TO ATTEND THE SERVICE?